Samsung/tizen-docs/styleguide/naming-rules.md

 4. Studio for design and technical development tools
     ‘Studio’ comes for the 3rd layer.

-## Unique nouns
+## Proper nouns

-The following nouns are unique nouns:
+The following nouns are proper nouns:
 - Tizen
 - Tizen Mobile
 - Tizen TV